Irreducible components of Hilbert scheme of points on non-reduced curves: Easier problem: studying the components of .

-Recall from the proof of Lemma \ref{lemmaabalpha} that in the special case, $b(x)=0$ and $\alpha(x)=0$, so only $a(x)$ contributes to degrees of freedom.
-All the degrees of freedom are given by the variables $x_1, \ldots, x_n$ in $a(x)$.
-So the total degrees of freedom are $n$, and the dimension of $C_{1, \dots, 1}$ is $n$. \end{proof}
+Recall from Proposition \ref{propstrata} that in the special case, $b(x)=0$, so only $a(x)$ contributes to degrees of freedom, which are given by the variables $x_1, \ldots, x_n$.
+So the total degree of freedom is $n$.
+Therefore the dimension of $C_{1, \dots, 1}$ is $n$.

+We can also have $\beta =1$.
+In this case, no matter which stratum we look at, the ideals $I = (a(x), y-b(x))$ in it must satisfy $b(x)=0$ by Proposition \ref{propstrata}.
+All the degrees of freedom are given by $a(x)$, so the dimension of $C_{m_1, \dots, m_s}$ is $s$. \end{proof}

 \begin{lemma} All the strata $C_{m_1, \dots, m_s}$ are irreducible. \end{lemma}

 \begin{proof} By Proposition \ref{propstrata} and Lemma \ref{lemmadim}, a stratum $C_{m_1, \dots, m_s}$ is isomorphic to